 2. May Help Control Weight

-Another study found that the lemon detox diet (organic maple and palm syrups, and lemon juice) helped reduce body fat – thereby reducing body weight and cutting down the risk of cardiovascular disease (6).
+Another study found that the lemon detox diet (organic maple and palm syrups, and lemon juice) helped reduce body fat – thereby reducing body weight and cutting the risk of cardiovascular disease (6).

 Some theories also suggest that drinking hot lemon water right in the morning can boost weight loss.